andygibsonling/SuppInfoPerceptualStyleShift/Stimuli/README.md

-# The bad sounds bed-er in a song: New Zealand listeners expect American singing accents
+# The *bad* sounds *bed*-er in a song: New Zealand listeners expect American singing accents
 ## Stimuli
 *Andy Gibson and Jen Hay*